 Medicines should be brought to the school office by parents/carers.
-The designated member of the office staff will ask the parent to sign the relevant consent form or check the form downloaded from the school's website.
+The designated member of staff will ask the parent to sign the relevant consent form or check the form downloaded from the school's website.

-This person will check the:
+The designated person will check that the

-- medicine is in its original container as dispensed by a chemist and details match those on the form
+- medicine is in its original container as dispensed by a chemist and details match those on the form;

-- label clearly states the child's first and last name
+- > label clearly states the child's

+- first and last name

 - name of medicine

 - dose required

 - method of administration

 - time/frequency of administration

 - patient information leaflet is present to identify any side effects;

 - medication is in date

-This person will log the medicine and store the medicine appropriately.
-Medicines requiring refrigeration will be kept in the fridge in a clean storage container
+The designated person will log the medicine in the record book and store the medicine appropriately.
+Medicines requiring refrigeration will be kept in the fridge in a clean storage container.
+A daily temperature of the fridge will be taken and recorded.

-At the time of administration, the following procedure will be followed:
+A designated person will administer medication at the appropriate time, and the following procedure will be followed:

-- The pupil will be asked to state their name this is checked against the label on the bottle, authorisation form and record sheet. - The name of the medicine will be checked against the authorisation form and record sheet. - The time, dosage and method of administration will be checked against the authorisation form and record sheet. - The expiry date will be checked and read out. - The medicine is administered. - The record sheet is signed by the designated person and the witness - Any possible side effects will be noted on first administration. - The medicine is returned to appropriate storage.
+- ➤ The pupil will be asked to state their name this is checked against the label on the bottle, authorisation form and record sheet. - > The name of the medicine will be checked against the authorisation form and record sheet. - The time, dosage and method of administration will be checked against the authorisation form and record sheet. - > The expiry date will be checked and read out. - > The medicine is administered. - The record sheet is signed by the designated person and a second adult. - > Any possible side effects will be noted. - > The medicine is returned to appropriate storage.